 This is old news by now, but over a year ago Amazon changed the rules about “incentivized reviews.”
 This meant that as a seller, you could no longer giveaway products in exchange for a review, which was pretty much the go-to strategy whenever you launched a new product.

-This doesn't mean you can't run promotions and deep discounts for your products, it's a tactic we still use.
+This doesn’t mean you can’t run promotions and deep discounts for your products.
+That’s a tactic we still use.

 However, the challenge we always faced was figuring out the right number of giveaways (AKA deeply discounted sales) we needed to do during a launch in order to start ranking for some of our target keywords.

 Fortunately, Helium 10 has helped us put a system behind our launch strategy.

 This means we know about how many units we’d need to giveaway before we ever invest in buying inventory.

 Even if this doesn’t lead to a viral launch it gives us enough footing to start showing up in results.
 Hello organic sales!

 Helium 10 is a software product that includes a suite of tools to help Amazon sellers find product ideas, evaluate the competition, and ultimately track their success in terms of keyword rankings.

 I think the “10” in Helium 10 was intended to mean it was a suite of 10 tools for Amazon sellers.

 The “problem” is, now there are about 13 tools, so maybe we should call it Helium 13?